cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.CHAT.1.1v0.1
-Chat history SHOULD be enabled for information traceability.
+Chat history SHALL be enabled for information traceability.

 - Rationale
   - Helps ensure there is a record of chats sent to receive in the case that it needs to be reviewed in the future for legal or compliance issues.